JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 There are three types of variables, `var`, `let`, and `const` that can be used to store data.
 Each type acts slightly differently in regards to scope.

-### Var
+### `var`

 * Can be redefined or changed
 * Function scoped - variables declared using `var` can be read or rewritten anywhere within the function they are declared in, including inside any nested blocks.
-If a `var` is declared outside of any function, it will be accessible at the global scope.
+If a `var` is declared outside of any function, it will be accessible at the global scope
 * Are accessible before being assigned
 * Can be redeclared in the same scope